 Occupation & interests

-Charles William Evans was a Freemason and a member of No 1 Day Spring Division Sons of Temperance.
+Charles William Evans was a tanner.
+He was a Freemason and a member of No 1 Day Spring Division Sons of Temperance.

 Evans worked in one of Waterloo’s tanneries.
 Waterloo residents also found local employment in wool washing businesses, breweries, soap works and rope works.